These Strawberries & Champagne Cake Balls are perfect for New Year’s Eve, Valentine’s Day, Bridal Showers and so much more!

 - You may also need a paint brush

-- Spray a 9x13-inch baking pan with nonstick cooking spray.
+- Preheat oven to 350°F. Spray a 9x13-inch baking pan with nonstick cooking spray.
 Set aside.

 - In a large bowl or stand mixer fitted with a whisk attachment, beat cake mix, champagne, oil, and egg at medium speed until smooth.
 Pour batter into prepared pan.

-- Bake according to package directions or about 30-35 minutes until toothpick comes clean.
+- Bake according to package directions or about 30 to 35 minutes until a toothpick comes clean.
 Remove from oven and allow the cake to cool, then slice into squares.

 - Crumble the squares of cake into a large bowl or stand mixer bowl with your hands.
 Add the frosting to the cake crumbles and mix with a whisk attachment on a stand mixer or hand mixer until evenly combined.